List of factions in the Mexican Revolution: Conventionists

 Joint name for Villistas and Zapatistas as supporters of the Convention of Aguascalientes.
 Held in October–November 1914, the northern coalition that defeated Huerta in July 1914 attempted to settle the path forward following the victory.
 Pancho Villa dominated the convention, but Alvaro Obregón also played a role.
 Villa had split from Carranza following Huerta's defeat, while Obregón remained loyal to First Chief Venustiano Carranza.
 Those supporting Villa marginalized Carranza's role.
 Emiliano Zapata and Villa pledged support for each other's armies, but it was in principle only, not in practice.
 Eulalio Gutiérrez was elected president of Mexico by the convention.
 Carranza and Obregón retreated to Veracruz.
 The Conventionists briefly held practically all Mexican territory, but the central authority was weak and could not hold the advantage against the smaller Constitutionalist faction.
 Obregón decisively defeated Villa in a series of battles the summer of 1915, ending the Conventionists as a force.

 Federales

 Term used for all Government troops from Mexican independence in 1821 to 1914, but usually associated particularly with Victoriano Huerta's Federal Army.
 (Huerta was president from February 1913 to July 1914).
 The Federal Army was disbanded in August 1914 following Huerta's resignation and exile.

-See also Rurales for national mounted police force forming part of the Federal forces under Diaz and Huerta.
+See also Rurales for national mounted police force forming part of the Federal forces under Porfirio Díaz and Huerta.

 Felicistas

 Adherents of Brig.
-General Felix Diaz, nephew of former president Porfirio Díaz, who opposed both the Madero and Carranza governments in rebellions between 1913 and 1920.
+General Félix Díaz, nephew of former president Porfirio Díaz, who opposed both the Madero and Carranza governments in rebellions between 1913 and 1920.
 He led the reactionary conservative National Reorganizer Army in ineffective revolts late in the Revolution.